 3. Head, face, and neck

 Eyes: Inspect the conjunctivae (normally pink and moist) and sclerae (normally white).
-Pale conjunctivae suggest anemia; yellow sclerae (scleral icterus) suggests jaundice.
+Pale conjunctivae suggest anemia; yellow sclerae (scleral icterus) suggest jaundice.
 Assess visual acuity by asking the patient to read text at arm’s length with each eye.
 Confirm extraocular movement by asking the patient to follow your finger through the six cardinal fields of gaze.

 Ears: Inspect the external ear (pinna) for lesions or deformity.
 Ask about hearing changes.
 At minimum, assess whether the patient can hear normal conversational speech at arm’s length.